What is Election Model Code of Conduct?

 The Election Commission of India is a permanent and independent body.
 It is responsible for conducting the election of the Parliament, State Legislature, President and Vice President of India.

-The Election Commission of India releases the guidelines to conduct free and fair election in the country.
-These guidelines give the overview to the political parties and candidates about what “do and don’t” before and during the election.
+The Election Commission of India releases the guidelines to conduct free and fair elections in the country.
+These guidelines give an overview to the political parties and candidates about what “do and don’t” before and during the election.

-In other words, Model Code of Conduct is a set of instructions to be followed by both candidates in the fray and political parties contesting elections.
-The Model Code of Conduct is a set of guidelines and instructions on campaigning, general conduct and meetings etc. during elections.
-The Model Code of Conduct remains effective till the entire elections process is not completed.
+In other words, the Model Code of Conduct is a set of instructions to be followed by both candidates in the fray and political parties contesting elections.
+The Model Code of Conduct is a set of guidelines and instructions on campaigning, general conduct, meetings, etc. during elections.
+The Model Code of Conduct remains effective until the entire elections process is not completed.

 The General Conduct for all Political Parties and Candidates are as follows;

-3. Political Parties and candidates will have the right to criticize the policies and programs, past records and work of their opposition parties.
-Parties and candidates shall refrain themselves from commenting on the personal life or family of any candidate.
+3. Political Parties and candidates will have the right to criticize the policies and programs, past records, and work of their opposition parties.
+Parties and candidates shall refrain from commenting on the personal life or family of any candidate.

-5. No political parties or candidates shall permits its or his followers to use the land, building, compound, wall, vehicle without the permission of the property owner for pasting pamphlets, banners, displaying party flags, writing slogans etc.
+5. No political parties or candidates shall permit their followers to use the land, building, compound, wall, a vehicle without the permission of the property owner for pasting pamphlets, banners, displaying party flags, writing slogans, etc.